Arcadia-Science/beads-cell-growth/README.md

 ### Mapping Experiments and Figures to Scripts

-Each microscopy script reads per-well CSVs from Cellpose-processed microscopy data, maps well positions to strains and treatments, computes descriptive statistics, runs pairwise comparisons (Welch's t-test, Holm-corrected), and generates publication figures.
+Each microscopy script reads CSV files containing single-cell morphology measurements.
+These CSVs are produced by processing microscopy images with Cellpose; there is one CSV per field of view, and multiple fields of view per well.
+The scripts aggregate all CSVs for each well, map well positions to corresponding strains and treatments, compute descriptive statistics, perform pairwise comparisons (using Welch's t-test with Holm correction), and generate the figures included in the publication.

 | Figure | Experiment | Script |
 |---|---|---|